 #5: Head lamp: an adventure biker’s best friend in the dark

 Having light in camp is very handy.
 An LED head lamp is probably one of the most useful tools after dark.
 You can use it while working on your bike or cooking food.
 Having both hands free helps a lot.
 You can also use it inside the tent.
+There are many expensive head lamps out there, but my Petzl Tikka has served me well for many years.
+You can get it here on Amazon.

 On long trips I usually take a small LED strip that plugs into the 12V socket on my bike, yet I can’t remember that I’ve ever used it before.
 The head lamp is just so much easier.